frankiesanjana/all-about-penguins/README.md

 - The bottom of the photo collage was jagged when viewed on all browser sizes, and I wasn’t able to think of a way to alter this through the CSS.
     - I initially tried making all the images the same height in pixels before uploading them to Gitpod, but this didn’t fix the issue.
-    - I then altered the CSS to use flexbox styling for the container and set the maximum width of individual images within the container to 50% for small screens, 33% for medium screens and 25% for larger screens, which produced the desired result.
+    - I then altered the CSS to use flexbox styling instead of masonry design for the container and set the maximum width of individual images within the container to 50% for small screens, 33% for medium screens and 25% for larger screens, which produced the desired result.

 - The top alignment of the first two sections on each page on larger screens where they are adjacent to each other was not correct, with the right-hand section (an image) appearing slightly above the left-hand section (a block of text on the Info and Trivia pages, and a video on the Gallery page).
     - I had not noticed this after creating the Info page and before copying the html structure to the other pages because the effect is much less apparent when viewing the text + image than when viewing the video + image.